Quilts Made From Baby Bibs

 Baby Bib Quilt

-We could have made a quilt with uniformed sized blocks with the bibs each centered on its block, but that method would be way to static and simplistic for my likes.
+We could make a quilt with uniformed sized blocks with the bibs each centered on its block, but that method would be way to static and simplistic for my likes.
 So, of course, we used the Too Cool T-shirt quilt method of puzzling together multiple size blocks.

 We also did not just want to center each bib on a block.
 Boring!
 Instead we choose a variety of placement options based on each individual bibs characteristics.
 Here are some of the ways we used bibs…